evanatyourservice/psgd_jax/README.md

 `max_size_triangular` to 0 will make all layers have diagonal preconditioners which uses the least memory and runs the fastest, but training might be slower.

+`preconditioner_update_probability`: Preconditioner update probability uses a schedule by default that works well for most cases.
+It anneals from 1 to 0.03 at the beginning of training, so training will be slightly slower at the start but will speed up to near adam's speed by around 3k steps.

 See kron.py for more hyperparameter details.